Historic Markerville

 Purpose

 The award recognizes the literary importance of Icelandic poet Stephan G. Stephansson and his role in furthering the arts in both Iceland and Canada.
-It is in keeping with the missions of both organizations: (1) SGSIS’s mission to build a vibrant rural community and enrich the cultural tapestry of Alberta and Canada.
+It is in keeping with the mission of each organization: (1) SGSIS’s mission to build a vibrant rural community and enrich the cultural tapestry of Alberta and Canada.
 (2) The INLNA’s mission to sustain the kinship between its Canadian, American, and Icelandic members as well as North Americans interested in Iceland.

 Location

-The Buttermaker’s House is an artist residency which first opened its doors in 2022.
-It’s a meticulously restored heritage farmhouse initially built in 1913.
-Fully renovated with new furniture and appliances which maintain a classic aesthetic while providing modern comfort.
-The house has a bedroom, living room, full kitchen, bathroom, and a small studio for working.
-The house sits on a tree-lined lot along the slowly flowing Medicine River in the vibrant and dynamic rural community of Markerville.
+The Buttermaker’s House is a meticulously restored heritage farmhouse initially built in 1913.
+It is a Provincially-designated historic resource, fully renovated and furnished to maintain a classic aesthetic while providing modern comfort.
+The house has a bedroom, living room, full kitchen, bathroom, a small studio for working, and larger studio space in the basement.
+The house sits on a tree-lined lot along the slowly flowing Medicine River in the vibrant and dynamic rural community of Markerville, Alberta.
 It’s an excellent place to rest, reflect, create, and connect.

 Amount of Award